This degree has three stages, each comprising 120 credits.

 - At Stage 1 you’ll study introductory modules in criminology and in law.

-- Next, at Stage 2, you’ll study two further modules exploring public and criminal law, and criminology.
+- Next, at Stage 2, you’ll explore public and evidence law, and criminology.

-- Finally, at Stage 3, you’ll study two law modules from a choice of three and complete your degree with a criminology module.
+- Finally, at Stage 3, you’ll study crime, social harm, trusts law and complete your degree with a choice of law modules.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Criminology and Law uses a variety of study materials and has the following elements: